davestewart/davestewart-content/content/products/timezone-planner/index.md

 ## Support

-As this is a one-time purchase, there's no support as such, but I may release updates from time to time.
+As this is a one-time purchase, there's no support as such, but I may release updates or new features from time to time.

 I will notify users via the Gumroad mailing list below: